SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 1.2.1 Add NuGet Reference

-To use the MySQL connector, you need to add a reference to the appropriate [Steeltoe Connector NuGet package](#steeltoe-connector-reference) and your choice of MySQL-specific package between [MySql.Data](https://www.nuget.org/packages/MySql.Data), [MySqlConnector](https://www.nuget.org/packages/MySqlConnector/), and [Pomelo.EntityFrameworkCore.MySql](https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql/).
+To use the MySQL connector, add your choice of MySQL-specific package(s) between [MySql.Data](https://www.nuget.org/packages/MySql.Data)/[MySql.Data.Entity](https://www.nuget.org/packages/MySql.Data.Entity), [MySqlConnector](https://www.nuget.org/packages/MySqlConnector/), and [Pomelo.EntityFrameworkCore.MySql](https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql/) as you would if you weren't using Steeltoe.
+Then, add a reference to the appropriate [Steeltoe Connector NuGet package](#steeltoe-connector-reference).

 ### 1.2.2 Configure Settings